nathanhleung/blog-old.nathanhleung.com/about.md

 I'm learning [CoffeeScript](http://coffeescript.org/) and after that I'd like to learn [Ruby on Rails](http://rubyonrails.org/) or mobile app development with [Xamarin](http://xamarin.com/).

-For a full list of my skills, experience, and education, feel to download my [résumé](/public/uploads/Resume%20of%20Nathan%20Leung.pdf).
+For a full list of my skills, experience, and education, please feel free to download my [résumé](/public/uploads/Resume%20of%20Nathan%20Leung.pdf).

 ## Contact
 Feel free to email me at [nathan@leun.ga](mailto:nathan@leun.ga).
 I'm also on Twitter &mdash; shoutout to [@nathanhleung](http://twitter.com/nathanhleung).